umati/Dashboard-OPCUA-Client/usage_as_model_test.md

-# Usage as an testing tool for information model instantiation according to companion specifications
+# Usage as a testing tool for information model instantiation according to companion specifications

 Requirements: